 Whether it’s for cloud products that already exist or planning for a future cloud strategy, you need a partner ecosystem to help drive your business.
-A cloud go-to-market strategy is vastly different than an on-premises strategy though, so building the ecosystem will require a different approach than you may have used in the past.
+A cloud go-to-market strategy is vastly different than an on-premises strategy though, so building the ecosystem will require a different approach to partner recruitment and partner enablement than you may have used in the past.

 To create a balanced ecosystem, follow these seven steps to be successful in a cloud-first, mobile-first world.

 Like any good business goal, your cloud aspirations need to be backed by a clear strategy.
 At a base level, you’re likely looking for market share, revenue acceleration, or business transformation.
 The question is, how is cloud specifically helping to achieve these goals.
 Trying to build a successful cloud-partner ecosystem without defining company objectives will be nearly impossible.
 Avoid the headache later and establish these first.

 Too often, we see companies make the mistake of utilizing cloud partners the same way they utilize their on-premises partners.
 They assume that partners are happy to sell the product without changing how partners monetize the product.
 When it comes to partner role, you have several options:

 Sell-thru, where your partners own relationships and billing